-Within the constraints of this analysis, the Project appears to be most sensitive to material classification, mined grades, commodity prices and recovery assumptions within the processing plant.
+Within the constraints of this analysis, the Project appears to be most sensitive to metal prices followed by initial capital cost.

-A summary of the cash flow on an annual basis is presented in Figure 1-3 and Figure 1-4.
+A summary of the cash flow on an annual basis is presented in Figure 1-3.

-Figure 1-3: Annual Cash Flow Summary (Tabular data in Table 19-13- Without Inferred material)
+Figure 1-3: Annual Cash Flow Summary (Tabular data in Table 22-13)